yossadh/yossadh.github.io/_pages/bookshelf.md

 ## 2019 -- 27 books read
 **Childhood's end \| Arthur C. Clarke ⭑⭑⭑⭑**
 Although written quite sometime ago, it reads like a recent modern sci-fi.
 It is a "first contact" story but it takes a strange turn.
-This is the first Arthur C. Clarke I read, and certainly it leaves me wanting more.
+This is the first Arthur C. Clarke book I read, and certainly it leaves me wanting to read more of his works.

 **Harvard Square : a novel \| André Aciman ⭑⭑⭑**
 Compared to his more popular works, this feels lacklustre.
 Is it the subject matter -- it's not about romance but friendship -- or is it the writing itself is less lyrical than, say, *Enigma Variations*.